itzRaellK/StudyCPP/README.md

 🗓️ Day 1

 EN - I created a Character class in C++ using Unreal and learned to create variables and expose them to Blueprints with UPROPERTY

 BR - Criei uma classe de Character em C++ na Unreal e aprendi a criar variáveis expondo elas para os Blueprints com UPROPERTY

 🗓️ Day 2

 EN - I learned to comment in C++ using single-line and block styles, added comments to Blueprint nodes using the C key and called variables in the Event Graph using get and set

 BR - Aprendi a comentar em C++ usando barras simples e blocos, comentei nós nos Blueprints com a tecla C e chamei variáveis no Event Graph usando get e set

+🗓️ Day 3

+EN - I learned about loops focusing on while and for structures using both Blueprints and C++ in Unreal

+BR - Aprendi sobre loops com foco nas estruturas while e for usando tanto Blueprints quanto C++ na Unreal